KasiukVadim/The-Square-Equation/README.md

 # The-Square-Equation
-The programm solve square eqation
+The programm solve square eqation and has not-linked unit tests